 If you find yourself in such situations, you should be extremely careful and seek legal advice before proceeding to minimise the risk of being sued for breach of your employment obligations.

-Risks of Using Nominee Directors and Nominee Shareholders
+Risks of Using Nominee Directors and Nominee Shareholders in Singapore

 In our experience as corporate lawyers, we have come across instances where nominee directors and shareholders are appointed without any written proof of the arrangement, and the beneficial owner relies on a verbal agreement or a “gentlemen’s agreement” with the nominee.